orangerdev/sejoli-custom-payment-gateway/README.md

 At least you need :
 1. a PHP file to set filter hook to declare the payment gateway class
-2. a class that extends class SejoliRatapay, with CarbonFields loaded
+2. a class that extends class \\SejoliSA\\Payment, with CarbonFields loaded

 We need CarbonFields to set plugin options.